plashchynski/crono/README.md

     -e, --environment ENV            Application environment (Default: development)
 ```

-#### Run as daemon
+#### Run as a daemon

-To run Crono as daemon, please add to your Gemfile:
+To run Crono as a daemon, please add to your Gemfile:

 ```ruby
 gem 'daemons'